simon-ritchie/apysc/docs_src/source/animation_interfaces_abstract.md

 def on_scale_y_from_point_animation_complete_1(
         e: ap.AnimationEvent[ap.Rectangle], options: dict) -> None:
     """
-    The handler will be called when the scale-y from the specified point animation is completed.
+    The handler that the scale-y from the specified point animation calls when its end.

     Parameters
     ----------